Lala Mustafa Pasha's Caucasian campaign: History

 The main objective of the campaign was to conquer the South Caucasus, most of which, at the time, belonged to or was subject to the Safavid Empire.
 On August 7, the Ottomans crossed what is nowadays the Georgian border, namely the Samtskhe-Saatabago principality.
 The Georgians fought fiercely, but political fragmentation rendered them incapable of stopping the Ottoman advance.
-On August 9, 1578, Turkish armies defeated the coalition of Irano-Georgian forces in the Battle of Çıldır.
-On August 10, some Samtskhian nobles, including the brother of the ruler, accepted Ottoman vassalage and in so doing, greatly aided them in the conquest of their Principality.
-The Ottomans continued their expansion against the Safavids, and by the August 24 took the Georgian capital of Tbilisi, the capital of the Kingdom of Kartli as well, which was subordinate to Safavid Iran.
-The Turks also established territorial units with Ottoman officials in the conquered areas, for example - Beylerbeylik of Tbilisi (Kartli), Sanjak of Gori, Eyalet of Childir, and others.
+On August 9, 1578, Turkish armies defeated the coalition of Irano-Georgian forces in the Battle of Çıldır, about 150km southwest of Tiflis, the capital of the Georgian Kingdom of Kartli.

+Lala Mustafa Pasha's Ottoman army parading before the walls of Tbilisi in August 1578.
+Nusretname, Topkapi, H.1365.

+The Georgian Prince Manuchar II Jaqeli, brother of the ruler of Samtskhe Qvarqvare IV Jaqeli, was present at the Battle of Çıldır, where he watched the Ottomans win from a nearby mountaintop.
+After the battle ended, on August 10th, Manuchar descended, and handed over the keys of the nearby castles, while at the same time he looked on the thousands of captured men of the combined Safavid-Georgian army being executed on the spot.
+Subsequently, the Ottomans took the rest of Samtskhe, and divided it into eight sanjaks.
+Manuchar II was appointed head of one of these sanjaks, that of Khakhuli.